Skip to main content

 DHS Statement to Fox News Re: ICE dismissing pending cases to initiate expedited removal - X

-U.S. Immigration and Customs Enforcement confirms that it is moving to dismiss immigration proceedings against certain noncitizens who arrived in the United States within the last two years and subsequently arresting such noncitizens at their immigration court hearings so that they may be processed for expedited removal.
+ICE confirms that it is moving to dismiss immigration proceedings against certain noncitizens who arrived in the U.S. within the last two years and subsequently arresting such noncitizens at their immigration-court hearings for placement in expedited removal.
 In a statement, DHS asserted that "if [an immigrant has] a valid credible fear claim, they will continue in immigration proceedings, but if no valid claim is found, aliens will be subject to a swift deportation."

 View Document